The Construction (Design and Management) Regulations 2015 [CDM]

 - the health and safety management arrangements for any construction work;

 - and where applicable, specific measures concerning work involving the particular risks listed in Schedule 3 of CDM 2015 (i.e. work near HV power lines, work at height, and work involving the assembly and disassembly of heavy prefabricated components).

 The information may be combined with or exist as part of other documents e.g. an event management plan, providing that this does not result in the health and safety information being lost or buried.
 What matters is that people can find the information they need easily and the information is clearly identified as the construction phase plan.

 CDM health and safety file

 The CDM client must ensure that the Principal Designer (PD) prepares a health and safety file when a project involves more than one contractor.
-This will require co-operation from others in the project team.
+This will require cooperation from others in the project team.

-The file should only contain information about significant and/or unusual risks that is likely to be needed during any subsequent project e.g. the next event/production.
+The file should only contain information about significant and/or unusual risks that are likely to be needed during any subsequent project e.g. the next event/production.
 The type of information could include how a novel structure has to be dismantled in a particular sequence to ensure it remains stable during dismantling.

 The file should contain enough detail to allow the likely risks to be identified and addressed by those carrying out the work and be proportionate to those risks.
-It shouldn’t include pre-construction information, contractual documents etc.
+It shouldn’t include pre-construction information, contractual documents, etc.

 Similar to a CPP, the file information may be combined with other documents providing that this does not result in the health and safety information being lost or buried.
 What matters is that people can find the information they need easily.